Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 Read Annihilate Your Acne – get the diet that could transform your skin!

 Another common result is the much-feared hyperpigmentation, a discolouring of patches of skin.
-Lemon juice is actually touted by many as a skin lightener.
-Many recommend it to remove existing acne scars for that reason.
-But the mutating effects of psolaren can lead to the colour of your skin growing even more messed up if you apply it with anything less than expert precision.
+Lemon juice is actually touted by many as a skin lightener, including for old acne scars.
+But the mutating effects of psolaren can warp your skin colour even further if you apply it with anything less than expert precision.

 Hyperpigmentation is reversible, but occasionally permanent.
 Consider permanent sunburn marks.
 Have you ever had sunburn so bad on the beach one day that ten years later, you still have dark patches dots all over your back?
 Or the reverse – occasionally you get white spots in former sunburn patches?